Jaws 3-D: 3D

 This kind of 3D effect does not work on television without special electronic hardware at the viewer's end, and so with two exceptions, the home video and broadcast TV versions of Jaws 3-D were created using just the left-eye image, and with the title changed to Jaws 3 or Jaws III.
-Because the left-eye image only takes up half the 35 mm film frame, the picture resolution is noticeably poorer than would normally be expected of a film shot on 35 mm.
+Because the left-eye image only takes up half the 35 mm film frame, the picture resolution is noticeably poorer than would normally be expected of a film shot on 35 mm (If one pauses a frame of the film and looks closely, one can see the centre of the image is good, but the extreme left and right of the frame show mis-alignments of some colours).

 One of the exceptions was a 1986 release of the film for the now-obsolete Video High Density (VHD) video disc system.
 This required a special 3D VHD player, or a standard VHD player with a hardware 3D adapter, and a set of LCD glasses that shuttered the viewer's eyes according to control signals sent by the player, allowing the polarized 3D effect to work.
 The other exception was the Sensio 3D DVD of Jaws 3-D released in February 2008.
 The Sensio 3D Processor is needed for 3D home viewing.

-Surya Citra Televisi in Indonesian nationwide free-to-air terrestrial television station the 3D version of the film on HD by Friday, 30 September 1994 at 19:30 to 22:00 WIB a member of Bimantara Citra and Sindo Citra Media, STAR TV Xing Kong (Mainland China) in Mandarin Chinese satellite television broadcast on CCTV New Year's Gala 2012 at 21:30 to 23:30 CST and TVB Pearl in Hong Kong English nationwide free-to-air terrestrial television station on Sunday, 3 July 2016 at 21:30 to 23:40 Hong Kong Time before News Roundup programme.
-The event was advertised heavily and required viewers to buy or obtain a pair of anaglyph glasses to fully enjoy the movie; this was an anaglyph 3D version of the film created from the Arrivision original.

-On June 14, 2016 Universal released a Blu-ray edition of the film.
+On June 14, 2016, Universal released a Blu-ray edition of the film.
 Though advertised as a 2-D release, a complete Blu-ray 3D version is included as a special feature.

 Music

-Soundtrack

 The score was composed and conducted by Alan Parker, who had previously provided music for British television shows including Van der Valk and Minder.
 It was Parker's first feature score, but he would later work on What's Eating Gilbert Grape and American Gothic.
 John Williams' original shark motif is, however, integrated into the score.
 The soundtrack album was released by MCA Records which was absorbed by Geffen Records.
 The soundtrack was later released on CD by Intrada and was limited to only 3000 copies.